Food is the most elaborate topic in almost all classical text of Ayurveda.

 Another factor to Pragya Aparadha is righteous consumption of meat.
 Having described the best of the non-vegetarian food, I would like to stress that what is beneficial for all is profitable for all.
-Today we have more population of human beings than any of the animals mentioned in the list.
-If we all start eating according to be take list, all these animals will become completely extinct in no time.
-Therefore today this information should be used only for the treatment of the sick.
+Today we have more population of human beings than any of the animals.

-Most of us are aware of the terrible conditions meat producing animals are reared and treated with antibiotics and hormones to increase the amount of meat in their body.
-Anyone who eats meat procured from such animals, consciously or unconsciously, is committing Pragya Aparadha.
+Most of us are aware of the terrible conditions meat producing animals are reared in.
+They are treated with antibiotics and hormones to increase the amount of meat in their body.
+Anyone who eats meat procured from such animals, consciously or unconsciously, is commits Pragya Aparadha.
 He/she is liable to fall sick in the long run.

-Therefore it is very very important that even if you choose to consume any of the about meat, you must ensure that it is free of antibiotics, hormones and other chemicals.
+Therefore it is very very important that, even if you choose to consume meat, you must ensure that it is free of antibiotics, hormones and other chemicals.
 You must also ensure that these animals have a free-range, natural life and are not caged in terrible conditions, like prisoners.
-If you do, you will be a contributor to their unfortunate fate.
+If you do not, you will contribute to their unfortunate fate.

 Emotions like anger, fear, sorrow play a decisive role in the health of the body, even in an animal.
-If an animal is kept in unhealthy conditions, it will have a high level of stress-inducing hormones in its metabolic system.
-Its digestion, tissue fluid, blood, muscles, and the hormonal system will be severely affected.
-If you are going to consume meat from such animals, all these toxins will be transferred your body as well.
+Animal kept in unhealthy conditions will have a higher level of stress hormones in its metabolic system.
+Its digestion, tissue fluid, blood, muscles, and all the systems will be severely affected.
+If you consume meat from such animals, all these toxins will be transferred your body as well.
 Therefore, Ayurveda believes that what is good for all is good for one.
-If you as a consumer choose meat which is free from animal maltreatment and use of unnatural chemicals, you embrace their good as well as yours.
+If you, as a consumer choose meat which is free from animal maltreatment and use of unnatural chemicals, you embrace their good as well as yours.

-According to Ayurveda, the way an animal is killed for meat makes a huge difference.
+The way an animal is killed for meat makes a huge difference.
 There is a fascinating concept of Bali in ancient Vedic culture.
 Bali means sacrifice.
 The Vedic culture believes that life is sacred everywhere, even in plants and animals.
 If I am taking something that belongs to another person, I must have willing permission of the owner.
-The concept of Bali projects the need to seek permission from the creator before touching any of his creations.
-Therefore it is said that all food should first be offered to the higher energy.
-Then, what we eat is a blessed food.
-I Really appreciate the concept of halal in Islam.
+The concept of Bali projects the need to seek permission from the creator.
+It is said that all food should first be offered to the higher energy.
+This concept of reduces the attitude of hapless consumerism and take only what is required, example the concept of halal in Islam.
 If practiced properly, it can rid us from the threat of Pragya Aparadha!

 Therefore vegan is the best and the most spiritual diet for the present times.